jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/dupe_cleanup_options.md

+---
+description: These are options for enable/disable hashing and auto dupe deletion
+---
 # Dupe Cleanup Options

-These are options for enable/disable hashing and auto dupe deletion
+Cyberdrop-DL maintains an internal database of all downloaded files, indexed by their hashes.
+This can be used to automatically delete newly downloaded files if they were downloaded before.
 To enable auto dupe cleanup:

 1. Set `hashing` to `IN_PLACE` or `POST_DOWNLOAD`
 2. Set `auto_dedupe` to `true`